ISISComputingGroup/EPICS-refl/BlockServer/blockserver_docs/block_server.rst

 The BlockServer is also responsible for configuring the blocks archiver to log the current blocks.

 Configurations are saved in a directory with the configuration's name.
-The directory contains separate XML files for the blocks, groups and IOCs that make up the configuration.
+The directory contains separate XML files for the blocks, groups, components, IOCs and meta-data that make up the configuration.

 The BlockServer also provides a mechanism for starting and stopping IOCs and retrieving the interesting PVs for the currently running IOCs.
 The BlockServer can start and stop IOCs that are running inside `ProcServ <http://sourceforge.net/projects/procserv/>`_ as ProcServ provides PVs to enable this.
 The PVs for the currently running IOCs are read directly from a database.